There are many fun things to do in Cornwall.

 You will be rewarded with magnificent views of the Atlantic Ocean as you munch on scones and sip your cup of tea.

 Walk through the beautiful Lost Gardens of Heligan

 However, in the last 30 years, a distant relative of the estate’s family took on the land and restored the gardens.
-Today, the gardens are a magical place to explore with highlights including the Pleasure Gardens, an ancient woodland and a jungle area.
+Today, they are a magical place to explore with highlights including the Pleasure Gardens, an ancient woodland and a jungle area.

 Learn about modern British art at St Ives